 1837: Madler and Beer publish a highly accurate map of the Moon.

 1838 June: Johann Galle observes that in the ring of Saturn, a veil extends across half the dark space separating it from the planet.

 1839 Jan.
 2: Louis Daguerre takes the first photograph of the Moon.

 1842: In Austria, Christian Doppler, physicist and mathematician, discovers the phenomenon later known as 'Doppler Effect'.

 1843: In Germany, Samuel Heinrich Schwabe suggests the existence of an approximately 10-year cycle in the Sun spot activity.

-1846: In Germany, Johann Galle observes and discovers Neptune.
+1846: In Berlin, Germany, Johann Galle observes and discovers Neptune.
 His observations were prompted by mathematical calculations by the French astronomer Joseph Leverrier and the English astronomer John Couch Adams.

 1846 oct.
 10: In England, William Lassell discovers Triton, the Moon of Neptune with his 24-inch reflector telescope.

 1848: Edward Roche suggests that rings of Saturn are probably made of smal particles.